mani0070/collusion-cms/README.md

 ## Environment variables

-- `APP_NAME` to override the `strapi-app` generated folder name (you should also update the volumes paths).
+- `ADMIN_PATH` set the path for access to the CMS admin.
 - `DATABASE_CLIENT` a database providers supported by Strapi: MongoDB, Postgres, MySQL, Sqlite3 and Redis.
 - `DATABASE_HOST` database service name.
 - `DATABASE_PORT` depends on your database client.
-- `DATABASE_NAME` initializes a database with specific name (default strapi).
+- `DATABASE_NAME` initialises a database with specific name (default strapi).
 When using MongoDB, you should also update the `MONGO_INITDB_DATABASE` environment in the db service.
 - `DATABASE_USERNAME` set the username of the database connection.
 - `DATABASE_PASSWORD` set the password of the database connection.
 - `NODE_ENV` the node environment - it can be `production`, `staging` or `development`.
-In the production you're not able to create/edit a Content-type.
+In production you're not able to create/edit a Content-type.